haihala/whoops-all-grapplers/docs/1. Projects/January/Move data afterthoughts.md

-- [ ] Instead of loading hitboxes, just pass them in the events.
+- [x] Instead of loading hitboxes, just pass them in the events.
 	- May require setting the owner in the bank which is fine.
+	- What is the unique key that stores currently spawned things? - ID again
+		- This breaks if the same move has multiple boxes out at once, but so did the previous model.
+		- This is fixable by changing the  id when that is relevant.
 - [x] Ground ok and air ok to moves
+- [ ] Maybe generalize the move executor since it no longer references anything ryan specific